MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/add-instance-subscription.md

 You can add Production and non-Production (Sandbox) instances to a subscription.
 Each new instance creates a separate organization that can be used by different departments, locations, or for non-production purposes such as development.
 For more information on the instance types available to you, see [Pricing and licensing](http://go.microsoft.com/fwlink/p/?LinkID=615167).

  Purchase the [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)] instance on the [Microsoft online services portal Purchase subscriptions](https://admin.microsoft.com/Commerce/Catalog.aspx) page.
-Additional storage and instances can be purchased by customers who have a paid [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps Professional user license subscription.
+Additional storage and instances can be purchased by customers who have a paid Professional user license subscription.

  You must have the [!INCLUDE[pn_MS_Office_365](../includes/pn-ms-office-365.md)] Global administrator (however, see **Note** below) to do these tasks.
 For more information, see [Assigning administrator roles](https://support.office.com/article/Assign-admin-roles-in-Office-365-eac4d046-1afd-4f1a-85fc-8219c79e1504).